jacmgr/grav-plugin-jacpageadmin/README.md

 A big problem I had was setting default text values into the front end forms field.
 Apparently there is NO WAY TO DO THAT from your own plugins using form plugin functionality.
 I posted a question (enhancement) about that to the [grav-plugin-form](https://github.com/getgrav/grav-plugin-form/issues/123) repository.

-My work around was to
+My work around was to do the following:
-OK.
-Would be a nice enhancement!
-I have a workaround for my current case.

 In the form definition use a default attribute like this: